SilverPraiseTheSun/SilverPraiseTheSun/README.md

 <h2 align="center">
   Hi!
-I'm Jeremias, FullStack JavaScript developer. from Argentina to 🌎 .
+I'm Fede, FullStack JavaScript developer. from Argentina to 🌎 .
 Passionate about technology and its influence on people's daily lives.
 </h2>
 &nbsp;&nbsp;
 <div align="center" >